stlab/better-code/better-code/src/chapter-3-errors.md

 - It makes it easy to identify incorrect code.
-A failure to satisfy the condition becomes a bug in the caller, which aids in reasoning about the source of misbehaviors.
+A failure to satisfy the condition becomes a bug in the caller, which aids in reasoning about the source of misbehavior.
 If the precondition is checkable at runtime, you can even catch misuse in testing, *before* it becomes misbehavior.